 The deed of trust, which is very similar to a mortgage, is the document that gives the lender a security interest in the property and will probably include a power of sale clause.
-If you fail to make the payments, the power of sale clause gives the lender the right to sell the home nonjudicially so it can recoup the money it loaned you.
+If you fail to make the payments, the power of sale clause gives the lender the right to sell the home nonjudicially to recoup the money it loaned you.

 If you miss a payment, the servicer can usually charge a late fee after the grace period expires.
-Most mortgage loans give a grace period of ten to fifteen days, for example, before you'll incur late charges.
-To find out the grace period in your situation and the amount of the monthly late fee, review the promissory note or your monthly billing statement.
+Most mortgage loans give a grace period of ten to fifteen days, for example, before you incur late charges.
+Review the promissory note or your monthly billing statement to find out the grace period in your situation and the amount of the monthly late fee.

 Federal law generally requires the servicer to wait until the loan is over 120 days delinquent before officially starting a foreclosure.
-However, in a few situations, like if you violate a due-on-sale clause or if the servicer is joining the foreclosure action of a superior or subordinate lienholder, the foreclosure can begin sooner.
+However, the foreclosure can begin sooner in a few situations, like if you violate a due-on-sale clause or if the servicer is joining the foreclosure action of a superior or subordinate lienholder.
 (12 C.F.R. § 1024.41).

 Again, most Tennessee foreclosures are nonjudicial.

 In a nonjudicial Tennessee foreclosure, the lender has to:

 On or before the first publication date, the trustee has to mail you (the borrower) a copy of the notice of sale.
 (Tenn.
 Code Ann. § 35-5-101).